BLavery/SAMD21-M0-Mini/README.md

 2. The serial/bossac mode of USB upload is included in the Arduino install.

 3. The regular user LED is missing.
 So we choose one of the TX/RX LEDs.
-The Arduino sketch is NOT otherwise driving these as TX/RX indicators (see above), so we can re-employ them.
+For the moment, the Arduino sketch is NOT otherwise driving these as TX/RX indicators (see above), so we can re-employ them.

 4. But what pin or GPIO number?
 For this board, reference the pins as 0-26 or A0-A5.
 Not D25, nor PB03 or PB3.
 0  PA11 UART-RX